X-lab-3D/swifttcr/README.md

 ```bash
 -mhc2
 ```
 This flag indicates that the program should model MHC Class II.
-The modeling process will use a reference MHC Class II structure.
+The modeling process will use a reference MHC Class II structure, and a set of rotation matrices adjusted for MHC Class II complexes.